konflux-ci/release-service-catalog/tasks/get-ocp-version/README.md

 |-------------|-----------------------|----------|---------------|
 | fbcFragment | A FBC container Image | No       | -             |

+## Changes in 0.5.1
+* Task updated to handle multi-arch fbc fragments

 ## Changes in 0.5.0
 * Updated the base image used in this task